Adult Faith Development

 Who am I?
 Whose am I?
 What am I here for?
 These age-old questions are the foundations of a meaningful life.
 In Unitarian Universalism, we explore these questions in supportive community.
 We are your partners in expressing who you are, what you value, and what you believe at all stages of life.
 No matter what life has dealt us, Unitarian Universalists (UUs) are spiritual companions on a path of integrity and interconnection, bringing more love, and more justice, into being.

-Upcoming AFD Events at TPUUF
+AFD Programs and Events at TPUUF

-Small Group Ministries
+Small Group Ministries and Soul Matters Circles

 Contact our DLFD for more information on current groups or getting a new group started.